titulus/test.it/README.md

   + to avoid differences in results of tests of one and the same code
   + to provide the ease of use
   + to provide async testing
-  + to provide particular group or test
+  + to provide particular output
   + multilevel nesting
   + chaining